9 Employee Retention Strategies for Surviving the Great Resignation

 But it doesn’t have to be that way for your company!

-While it’s true that monetary benefits aren’t the only aspect of employee retention, it’s certainly a significant factor in whether an employee stays with their current employer.
+While it’s true that monetary benefits aren’t the only aspect of employee retention, being adequately compensated is a significant factor in whether an employee stays with their current employer.
+For reference, the 2024 United States Tech Salary Guide from Motion Recruitment notes that a Senior Data Scientist should expect an average of $164,000 USD per year.

 If a competitive salary and benefits package isn’t feasible for your organization you’re going to have to lean heavily on the other employee retention options to keep your existing employees satisfied.